 - 1 small Roma tomato chopped for garnish

 - Cilantro for garnish

-- Greek yogurt for garnish
+- Greek yogurt or vegan sour cream for garnish

 - Preheat oven to 350 degrees.
 Prepare a 13" x 9" casserole dish by greasing and set aside.

 - In a skillet over medium heat, heat the coconut oil.
 Add the onion and sweet potatoes in the oil and coat.
 Sprinkle the ground black pepper and sea salt over the mixture to combine.